Skip to main content

 Processors

-The fixed-configuration and random-configuration product lines differ in available processors.
-Processor frequency affects the speed of processing user requests, performing complex algorithms and data operations.
-When the cloud server load is 100%, the processor runs with Turbo Boost technology.
-Since the processor is emulated, a lower frequency will be displayed during testing.
+Available processors differ between fixed and custom configuration lines.
+Processor frequency affects the speed of processing user requests, executing complex algorithms, and performing data operations.
+When a cloud server load reaches 100%, the processor runs using Turbo Boost technology.
+Since the processor is virtualized, a lower frequency will be displayed during testing.

-To see the availability of configurations in the regions, see the Cloud Databases availability matrix.
+To see the availability of configurations in the regions, see the Managed Databases availability matrix.

 StandardIntel® Xeon® Scalable, AMD EPYC™